ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 5.6 Standardized Set of BPI Interoperability APIs

-The detailed API specification of the Mono-directional and Bi-/Multi-directional BPI Interoperability operations are be given in the Baseline Protocol API specification.
-Please refer to the Related Work section.
+The detailed API specification of the Mono-directional and Bi-/Multi-directional BPI Interoperability operations is out-of-scope for the current version of the Baseline Protocol standard, and will be given in a later version of the Baseline Protocol API specification.

 **[R208]** There MUST be a set of BPI APIs supporting the BPI Interoperability operations enumerated in requirements **[136]** and **[R139]**.